These 67 Kansas opinion columns opened eyes and hearts throughout one rugged 2025

 I edit the section, of course, and contribute two to three columns a week.
 But we also rely on a number of regular contributors, such as Max McCoy on Sundays and Eric Thomas on Fridays.
 Mark McCormick doesn’t have a day set aside, at least not yet, but he writes frequently.
 Readers no doubt recognize others, including Tara Wallace and Ben Palen.

 The village metaphor came to mind as I assembled this list of the top 67 Kansas Reflector opinion columns by page views published in 2025.
 You’ll see many of the names listed above as you browse below, along with surprise guests like First Amendment attorney Max Kautsch and former college president H. Edward Flentje.
-(I wrote all the columns without names attached.)
+(I wrote all the columns without a name attached.)

 You’ll notice pieces from new contributors who helped us tell stories that no other news outlet in Kansas managed.
 Sam Foglesong wrote about his wife being fired in Elon Musk’s Department of Government Efficiency purges.
 Farmer Jason Schmidt sent a heartfelt remembrance of his cow friend, Buffalo.